|Country of Origin||England|

 The Mastiffs live an average life of 10-12 years and during their lifetime, they have to suffer from various health issues.
 Some of them are:

-Cystinuria refers to an inherited kidney defect which are more common in male dogs.
+Cystinuria refers to an inherited kidney defect which is more common in male dogs.

 Hip Dysplasia is an inherited condition when there is malformation in the hip joints of the dog’s body.